-Talking about your faith with a Latter-day Saint (Mormon) can be challenging.
+Sharing the gospel with a Latter-day Saint (Mormon) can be challenging.
 An evangelical friend recently told me about such a conversation.
-“I know that we hold different beliefs, but you couldn’t tell that from our conversation.”
-I asked her what she meant.
+“I know that we hold different beliefs, but you couldn’t tell that from our conversation,” I asked her what she meant.
 “Well, I asked him if Mormons believe that salvation is by grace alone.
 He actually agreed!
-But I thought they believe in a works-based salvation.”
+But I thought they believe in works-based salvation.”
 She concluded that he was lying.

 Don’t Assume – Double-Click

 Words like God, Jesus, sin, and salvation are extremely important to our faith.
 In fact, the gospel cannot be shared or received without them.
-If Latter-day Saints use these same words with different meanings, then how can we get past this confusing hurdle when sharing our faith?
+If Latter-day Saints use these same words with different meanings, then how can we get past this confusing hurdle when sharing the gospel with Mormons?
 It’s simple: don’t assume, just ask!

 When you hear a familiar word being used in an unfamiliar way, ask your conversation partner to define the word.
 I like to call this double-clicking.
 The files on your cluttered computer desktop don’t tell you much until you double-click on them and read their contents.
 The same can be said for words.
 For the sake of clarity, don’t assume that a word means the same thing to you as it does to your Latter-day Saint friend.
 Double-click that word and “read” its contents.
 So, for example, what does the term salvation mean in Mormonism?